mhonline/Felyne-bot/README.md

 - more stuff coming soon

 ##### require gems
-gem 'discordrb'
+- 'discordrb'
-gem 'sys-uptime'
+- 'sys-uptime'
-gem 'json'
+- 'json'
-gem 'time_difference'
+- 'time_difference'

 thx to the whole mho community join our discord server to communicate